 Introduction to Extreme Programming

-Imagine this: A software development project for a new product based on the first-to-market advantage has just been spotted on your company’s radar.
+Imagine this: Your company’s radar spots a software development project for a new product based on the first-to-market advantages.
 Traditional extreme programming methods, where the client knows “exactly” what they want, are out.
-Your team is small and composed of young professionals who are likely to respond well to a radical project management model.
+Your small team comprises young professionals likely to respond well to a radical project management model.
 What are your options?

 You’re likely to say Agile Project Management, of course!
 But which methodology would you like to use?
-There are several options: for one, there’s the hugely popular Scrum: which involves creating short “sprints” based on the customer backlog of tasks.
+There are several options: for one, the hugely popular Scrum involves creating short “sprints” based on the customer backlog of tasks.
 And then, there’s Kanban, which works on optimizing the pipeline of work.
-Extreme Programming is often abbreviated to XP, which focuses on amplifying the positive aspects of traditional programming models, so they work to their maximum potential.
+Extreme Programming, or XP, focuses on amplifying the positive aspects of traditional programming models so they work to their maximum potential.

 It is a hugely popular (although not as popular as Scrum) methodology focused on meeting changing client requirements.
 The first Extreme Programming project was started in March 1996 by Kent Beck at Chrysler.
 In his 1999 book, Extreme Programming Explained: Embrace Change, he detailed software development aspects.

-Kent Beck was also the pioneer of test-driven development, which put use-case testing on the radar to improve over the way things were done then: writing lines and lines of code and then testing it.
-He was also one of the Agile Manifesto’s original signatories, helping shape the manifesto to change the way extreme programming software was written.
+Kent Beck, the pioneer of test-driven development, put use-case testing on the radar to improve workings by writing lines and lines of code and testing it.
+He was also one of the Agile Manifesto’s original signatories, helping shape the Manifesto to change the writing of powerful programming software.

 Values of Extreme Programming

-The five values of Extreme Programming based on are expalined.
+The five values of Extreme Programming are as follows.

 Communication

-It does not depend on extensive documentation.
-As a matter of fact, extreme programming documentation is suggested only when necessary.
-So the methodology relies heavily on communication between team members and also with the users.
+It is independent of extensive documentation.
+Experts suggest Extreme programming documentation only when necessary.
+So the methodology relies heavily on communication between team members and users.

 Simplicity

-This is at the core of Extreme Programming.
-The methodology favours simple designs, not thinking too far ahead into the future, but focusing on today’s requirements while making the program itself robust enough to add the requirements the future throws up.
+It is at the core of Extreme Programming.
+The methodology favors simple designs, not thinking too far ahead into the future but focusing on today’s requirements while making the program robust enough to add the criteria the end throws up.

 Feedback

-This essential loop of going back and forth differentiates Agile systems in general and Extreme Programming, particularly from other software project management methodologies.
-Continuous feedback can work in different ways, but they all work towards making the system stronger and more reliable.
+This essential loop of going back and forth generally differentiates Agile systems and Extreme Programming, particularly from other software project management methodologies.
+Continuous feedback can work in different ways, but they all work towards making the strategy more robust and reliable.

 Feedback can come in different flavours:

-- From the Program itself: Code is vigorously tested throughout the project development cycle to implement changes.
+- From the Program: Throughout the project development cycle, the code is vigorously tested to implement changes.

 - From the client: This is an essential part of most Agile systems.
-Clients write the acceptance tests that the development is based on, which forms the backbone of the development process.
-All iterations are also delivered to the client for periodic feedback.
+Clients write the acceptance tests that the development is based on, which form the backbone of the development process.
+Deliver All iterations to the client for periodic feedback.

-- From the team: Once a new use case/story has been created, the team immediately reverts to costing and timeline estimation, firming up requirements as they arise.
-In Extreme Programming, no one person “owns” any code, and therefore, within extreme programming teams, feedback on one other’s code is encouraged.
+- From the team: After creating a new use case/story, the team immediately reverts to costing and timeline estimation, firming up requirements as they arise.
+In Extreme Programming, no person “owns” any code; therefore, feedback on one another’s code is encouraged within extreme programming teams.

 Courage

-This might seem like a strange value in extreme programming for software development, more suited to something like the Army or the Marines!
-However, think about it: Software projects have for long been bogged down by traditional extreme programming methods of management, secure in the comfort of extensive documentation and hierarchy that doesn’t allow for innovation.
+It might seem like a strange value in extreme programming for software development, more suited to something like the Army or the Marines!
+However, think about it: Traditional extreme programming methods of management have bogged down software projects, secure in the comfort of extensive documentation and hierarchy that doesn’t allow for innovation.
 This value exemplifies Extreme Programming’s core: Be ready to jump without a parachute if it comes to that!
-Look at this different management style, be ready to be responsible, renounce hierarchy, and be responsible and work without knowing everything at the beginning itself.
+When adopting this management style, one should be prepared to be responsible, renounce hierarchy, be accountable, and work without knowing everything at the beginning.

 Respect

-Respect, the fifth value, was added later and meant respect for others and the self.
-It also implies respect for the code being written and for the client’s expectations and needs.
+Later, the fifth value of respect was added, which meant respecting others and oneself.
+It also implies respect for the written code and the client’s expectations and needs.
 This value underlies communication between different stakeholders, as well.

 Activities of an Extreme Programming Project